 I. Document all incidents and happenings that may need to be verified at a later date.
 This would include policies, memos, and any other proof that reflects you followed written policy and procedures.

+D of.

+Ref:

 NUMBER: 240 SUBJECT: Continuing Education and Professional Growth